mttwchtr/Backend-Development-Notes/README.md

 ### Programming > Concepts

+**thread**
+> A thread is basically a single process that a program can use to complete tasks.
+Each thread can only do a single task at once: Task A --> Task B --> Task C. Each task will be run sequentially; a task has to complete before the next one can be started. - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts

 **Virtual Machine**
 > A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
 In other words, creating a computer within a computer.
 It runs in a window, much like any other program, giving the end user the same experience on a virtual machine as they would have on the host operating system itself.
 The virtual machine is sandboxed from the rest of the system, meaning that the software inside a virtual machine can’t escape or tamper with the computer itself.
 This produces an ideal environment for testing other operating systems including beta releases, accessing virus-infected data, creating operating system backups, and running software or applications on operating systems they weren’t originally intended for. - https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/